philippinespire/pire_ssl_data_processing/README.md

 Example: Sgr_scaffolds_SgC0072C_contam_R1R2_noIsolate.fasta

+NOTE: Make sure to use the .fasta extension as the script will be looking for this!

 To get this info, I usually copy and paste the parameter info from the busco directory:
 ```sh
 # list the busco dirs